Query-Optimal and Sample-Optimal Quantum Algorithms for Estimating Fidelity to a Pure State: Acknowledgment

 \section{Acknowledgment}

 The work of Wang Fang was supported by the Engineering and Physical Sciences Research Council under Grant EP/X025551/1.
-The work of Qisheng Wang was supported by the Engineering and Physical Sciences Research Council under Grant EP/X026167/1.
+The work of Qisheng Wang was supported in part by the Startup Funding from Shanghai Jiao Tong University and in part by the Engineering and Physical Sciences Research Council under Grant EP/X026167/1.
+Part of the work of Qisheng Wang was done when the author was with the School of Informatics, University of Edinburgh, Edinburgh, United Kingdom.